MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/native-device-permissions.md

 * Use the location information of the user to display relevant information.

 > [!NOTE]
-> Currently, Teams does not support device permissions for multi window apps, tabs, and the meeting sidepanel.
+> Currently, Teams doesn't support device permissions for multi-window apps, tabs, and the meeting side panel.

 ## Access device permissions